Purchasing Policy

 Authority and Responsibility

-Kalamazoo Public Library has determined purchasing and contracting decisions for some supplies, materials, furniture, equipment, or services may be made more effectively by a variety of personnel.
-Authority and responsibility for certain aspects of purchasing and contracting processes have been delegated to employees throughout the organization.
-This approach requires employees involved at every stage of the purchasing process to take responsibility for understanding library policies and procedures regarding purchasing and vendor relations.
+Kalamazoo Public Library has determined purchasing and contracting decisions for certain supplies, materials, furniture, equipment, or services may be made more effectively by select personnel.
+Authority and responsibility for certain aspects of purchasing and contracting processes have been delegated to employees throughout KPL.
+This approach requires KPL employees involved at every stage of the purchasing process to understand, acknowledge, and adhere to Library purchasing policies and procurement procedures.

-Only authorized employees may commit the library’s resources to a purchase.
-Ultimate approval authority rests with the approved budget in place.
-Allocation of that budget is delegated to the Director and further through the appropriate Assistant Director, Purchasing Manager and Agency Department Heads.
+Only authorized KPL employees may enter into an agreement that commits the Library’s resources to any purchase.
+Ultimate approval authority rests with the approved category budget, and allocation of that budget is delegated to the Library Director, the Head of Finance & Budget, and may be further delegated to Agency Department Heads.